scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 ---------------------

 **Socrates:** someone realized that actually being able to have some kind of mailing list where everyone could subscribe would be pretty cool, and you could all message each other on various topics, share files, etc
-**Socrates:** so they wrote news servers, which were like mail servers, but they handled many channels inside of them rather than users, and delivered the contents to users via mail
+**Socrates:** so they wrote news servers, which were like mail servers, but they handled many *channels* inside of them rather than users, and delivered the contents to users via mail
 **Socrates:** so `comp.lang.python` would be about computers-&gt;languages-&gt;python
 **Socrates:** so everyone could shitpost in real time on their local news server
-**Socrates:** and then, every night, when the lines were open (they were still dial-up style connections, even between unis at the cutting edge of research in those days)
+**Socrates:** and then, every night, when the lines were open (they were still dial-up style connections, even between universities at the cutting edge of research in those days)
 **Socrates:** they would connect to their peers and copy the day's news file to everyone else
 **Socrates:** and those spread throughout the network
 **Socrates:** eventually, this system grew and developed into a fully defined protocol called NNTP